ajsteinmetz/ajsteinmetz.github.io/_posts/2026-03-25-latex-accessibility.md

 - web publication
 - alternate export formats such as HTML, EPUB, or notebooks

-A future version of my own workflow may involve converting course notes into a GitHub-hosted website rather than distributing PDF alone.
+I personally have been converting course notes into a GitHub-hosted website rather than distributing PDF alone.

 ### AI-assisted conversion